vmoreno02/startup/README.md

 Now that I've actually implemented some functionality, the Node.js/Express/Fetch stuff isn't so intimidating.
 It's a lot clearer to me now that Express sets stuff up in the background while fetch is used in the .js files to dynamically get and assign content.

+// simon db

+Using environment variables to hold passwords is a really cool idea.
+I didn't know you could do that, and it opens a lot of possibilities, though it's not the most secure option ever.
+The difference between the 'db' variable and the 'collection' variable confused me at first, but I think that collections are like little tables inside the bigger table, so we could also do client.db('simon').collection('bestplays') or something and it would show up in the simon database.

 ----------------NOTES----------------

 // DNS